techindicium/dbt-oracle/README.rst

 Final Notes
 -----------

-This is a new project and any contribuitions are wellcome.
+This is a new project and any contribuitions are welcome.